-C. Independent Review of the Ethical Standards Framework in Wales and the Standards Conference Wales held on 9 February 2022 - [The Sub-Committee will join the Standards Committee to discuss this topic]
+D. Independent Review of the Ethical Standards Framework in Wales and the All Wales Standards Conference held on 9 February 2022.

 PURPOSE OF REPORT

 1.1 To advise Members of the publication of the report into Welsh Government's commissioned independent review of the Ethical Standards Framework in Wales.